top of page

 Vitamin D

-Vitamin D supports bone health, immune function, mood and overall wellbeing — but the right amount varies between individuals.
-Supplementation can be helpful, especially in winter, though it works best alongside a food-first, lifestyle-focused approach.
+Vitamin D supports bone health, immune function, mood and overall wellbeing - but the right amount varies between individuals.
+Supplementation can be helpful, especially in winter, although not eveyone needs supplementation.

 • calcium absorption